-Deputy Provost for Teaching and Learning Scott Strobel invites faculty at Yale to register for Faculty Bulldog Days.
-The Center for Teaching and Learning will host the event from February 27 – March 3, 2017.
+Deputy Provost for Teaching and Learning Scott Strobel invites faculty at Yale to take part in Faculty Bulldog Days each semester.
+The Center for Teaching and Learning will host the event again during the fall 2017 semester.
 Faculty Bulldog Days takes place across campus as an opportunity for faculty to attend each other’s courses, experience the innovation that occurs in our classrooms, and become more engaged in our community of scholars.
-The course selection list and registration page is now live.

 We want to make teaching at Yale more of a public practice.
 The idea is for the faculty to see what others are doing, see what works, and have conversations about it.

 Henry Ford II Professor of Molecular Biophysics and Biochemistry